zsb8/Devops/003-GitlabCICD/README.md

 root@bad518d25b44:/usr/local/share/ca-certificates# cat /etc/gitlab-runner/config.toml
 ```
 ![image](https://user-images.githubusercontent.com/75282285/198841985-308fe721-4f34-4046-ac99-2a8f03108307.png)
-## 8. Copy necessary files into gitlab project repo.
+## 8. Copy necessary files into Gitlab project repo.
-**Git clone** from your gitlab project repo to your local and copy necessary files from our devopsdaydayup lab repo (in the same folder as this README.md)
+**git clone** from your Gitlab project repo to your local host and copy necessary files from our devopsdaydayup lab repo (in the same folder as this README.md)
 ```
 git clone <URL from your gitlab server repo>
 cd <your project name folder>